 For the collar necklace, you can make a simple one out of a paper plate (See the tutorial offered by First Pallete) or source some stiff gold material and glue on some jewels.
 Source some gold cuff bracelets and you’ll be ready for your throne!

-Tip: If you can’t find a red one, I would find a light coloured pea coat and dye it red (trench coats can be hard to dye).
+Tip: If you can’t find a red one, I would find a light colored pea coat and dye it red (trench coats can be hard to dye).
 With jackets, I always recommend using more dye than is needed as well.

 Please pin this content to Pinterest!